kokke/tiny-regex-c/README.md

 - Groups are reworked to act the same way but provide more features.
 Now, a group consists of the following items:
 	- An open bracket.
 	- Nothing if the group is capturing, and ? if it isn't.
-	- A list of modifiers in any order, with each one being preceeded by a dash (minus sign) to disable it.
+	- A list of modifiers in any order
-	- A less than sign if the group matches backwards.
-	- An equals sign if the group is a lookaround (doesn't 'eat' any characters); an exclamation mark if the group is inverted, and nothing or a colon otherwise.
+	- An equals sign if the group is a lookaround (doesn't 'eat' any characters); an exclamation mark if the group is inverted; a colon if the group has any characters between the open bracket and the colon, and nothing otherwise.
 	- A regex.
 	- A close bracket.

-	Note that a capturing inverted group (e.g. (!regex) ) will always capture nothing.
+	Note that a capturing inverted group (e.g. (!:regex) ) will always capture nothing.
 - For testing, [exrex](https://github.com/asciimoo/exrex) is used to randomly generate test-cases from regex patterns, which are fed into the regex code for verification.
 Try `make test` to generate a few thousand tests cases yourself.
 - Small code and binary size: <1000 SLOC, ~5kb binary for x86.
 Statically #define'd memory usage / allocation.
 - Compiled for x86 using GCC 4.7.4 and optimizing for size, the binary takes up ~5kb code space and allocates ~0.2kb RAM: